 Although there have been a number of security incidents at the Hajj over the years, the security risk remain medium.
-The main risks for Pilgrims remain health risks and there are a number of advisories in place for those wishing to make the pilgrimage.
+The overall travel advice for the Hajj is that the main risks for Pilgrims remain health risks and there are a number of advisories in place for those wishing to make the pilgrimage.

 Every year the Hajj pilgrimage sees over 3 million pilgrims descend on Mecca to perform Hajj, the most holy of Islamic pilgrimages.
 The number of pilgrims performing Hajj has risen a great deal in the past few decades, with around two thirds of the pilgrims being overseas visitors.
 You will need to check that your visa will be permitted as there is an ongoing effort to reduce visitor numbers by the Ministry of Hajj.

 One of the five pillars of Islam, Hajj is obligatory for every Muslim once in their lifetime.

 The date of the start of the Hajj is defined by the Islamic Hijiri calendar and is to be performed over specific days.